RubyLearning/blog/content/post/2007/01/19/ruby-and-rails-on-update-scout.md

 ---
-title: "Ruby and Rails on Update-Scout"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-19"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-01-19
+layout: post
+title: Ruby and Rails on Update-Scout
 ---

 Ruby has just been added to [Update-Scout.com](http://www.update-scout.com/index.html), an interactive web service, that informs its users about software updates